Family Planning

 • Immunizations

-Please see list of reimbursable codes and the Texas Medicaid Provider Procedures Manual.
+See a list of reimbursable codes and read the Texas Medicaid Provider Procedures Manual for more information.

 Contraception, except emergency contraception, is provided through a family planning clinic or by prescription at an on-site or local pharmacy.

-Q: Can providers charge co-payments to clients covered by Family Planning Program?
+Can providers charge co-payments to clients covered by FPP?

-All Family Planning Program services provided at an HHSC Family Planning Program funded clinic, including non-reimbursable services, must be offered a sliding scale fee.
+All FPP services provided at an HHSC FPP-funded clinic, including non-reimbursable services, must be offered with a sliding scale fee.
 However, no client shall be denied services based on an inability to pay.
-Please visit the Family Planning Program Policy Manual for more information regarding co-pays and the suggested co-pay table.
+Read the Family Planning Program Policy Manual for more information regarding co-pays and the suggested co-pay table (PDF).

-If a client covered by FPP does not want to pay out-of-pocket for services not covered by the program, providers must refer them to another physician or clinic.
-Providers should make referrals when health issues are identified, and necessary services related to those health issues are not covered under the program.
+If a client covered by the FPP doesn’t want to pay out-of-pocket for services not covered by the program, providers must refer them to another physician or clinic.
+Providers should make referrals when health issues are identified and necessary services related to those health issues are not covered under the program.

 Individuals in need of treatment for postpartum depression must be referred to a provider of behavioral health services.
-Providers must have arrangements in place for appropriate referral of individuals to behavioral health providers in their area.
+Providers must have arrangements in place before referring individuals to behavioral health providers in their area.

-The HHSC Breast and Cervical Cancer Services (BCCS) program offers free breast and cervical cancer screening and diagnostic services throughout Texas to eligible women.
-Additionally, the program provides Medicaid coverage to eligible women diagnosed with breast or cervical cancer and cervical dysplasia management and treatment for BCCS-enrolled women.
+The HHSC Breast and Cervical Cancer Services (BCCS) program offers free breast and cervical cancer screening and diagnostic services to eligible women.
+Additionally, the program provides Medicaid coverage to eligible women diagnosed with breast or cervical cancer and cervical dysplasia management, and treatment for BCCS-enrolled women.

-Family Planning Program providers should refer clients with a primary need of cancer screening to a BCCS contractor for further assistance.
-If a client has a diagnosed breast or cervical cancer, she may be eligible for Medicaid for Breast and Cervical Cancer (MBCC).
+FPP providers should refer clients who need a cancer screening to a BCCS contractor.
+If a client is diagnosed with breast or cervical cancer, she may be eligible for Medicaid for Breast and Cervical Cancer (MBCC).
 MBCC provides access to cancer treatment services through full Medicaid benefits to qualified women.
-If a client needs treatment, she MUST be referred to a BCCS contractor to determine if she meets eligibility criteria.
-BCCS contractors will assist referred clients with the application process, determination of presumptive eligibility, and navigation to additional resources if indicated.
+If a client needs treatment, she must be referred to a BCCS contractor to determine eligibility.
+BCCS contractors will assist referred clients through the application process, make a predetermination on eligibility, and help navigate the client through additional resources if needed.
+Find a BCCS provider through the Healthy Texas Women (HTW) clinic locator.

 Note: Services may be provided to individuals with third-party insurance if the confidentiality of the person is a concern or if the person's insurance deductible is 5% or more of their monthly income.

-No. If an applicant or family member receives the following services, they are considered adjunctively eligible for the HHSC Family Planning Program at an initial or renewal eligibility screening:
+No. If an applicant or family member can prove through an initial or renewal eligibility screening that they participate in any of the below services, they are considered to also be eligible for the HHSC Family Planning Program:

-However, if an applicant does not participate in the above services, they will be asked to prove income eligibility.
+If an applicant doesn’t participate in any of the above services, they will be asked to prove income eligibility.

-Note: If the methods used for income verification jeopardize the individual's right to confidentiality or impose a barrier to receipt of services, the contractor must waive this requirement and approve full eligibility.
+Note: If the methods used for income verification jeopardize the individual's right to confidentiality or impose a barrier to receive services, the contractor must waive this requirement and approve full eligibility.
 Reasons for waiving verification of income must be noted in the individual's record.

 Yes.

-Pregnant women can be enrolled in FPP and CHIP Perinatal simultaneously.
-While pregnant women may be served in FPP, there are only limited prenatal services available for coverage.
-As a result, providers should make every effort to assist pregnant women to receive more comprehensive prenatal and perinatal care including enrollment and referral to Medicaid for Pregnant Women, CHIP Perinatal, and/or the Title V Maternal Child Health Fee-For-Service Program.
+Pregnant women can be enrolled in both the FPP and CHIP Perinatal programs.
+While pregnant women may be served in the FPP, there are only limited prenatal services available for coverage.
+As a result, providers should make every effort to assist pregnant women to receive more comprehensive prenatal and perinatal care, including enrollment and referral to Medicaid for Pregnant Women and CHIP Perinatal, and the Title V Maternal Child Health Fee-For-Service Program.

-If a client is 17 years of age or younger, they must have a parent or legal guardian apply, renew, and report changes on their behalf to receive Family Planning Program services.
+If a client is 17 or younger, they must have a parent or legal guardian apply, renew and report changes on their behalf to receive FPP services.

-To learn more about health and health-related legal issues that apply to minors, see the Responsibilities for Treatment of Minors within the Family Planning Program and Healthy Texas Women Program as well as the DSHS resource, Adolescent Health Guide.
+To learn more about health and health-related legal issues that apply to minors, see the Responsibilities for Treatment of Minors within the Family Planning Program and HTW Program (PDF).

-If an individual is found ineligible for Medicaid and Healthy Texas Women (HTW) they can apply to FPP.
+If an individual is found ineligible for Medicaid and HTW, they can apply to the FPP.

-Individuals should contact a clinic that provides Family Planning Program services by using the clinic locator.
+Individuals should contact a clinic that provides FPP services by using the clinic locator.
 Clinic staff will assist with the program application and determine whether the individual is eligible.

-The eligibility assessment may be completed over the phone or in the office.
-The completed eligibility form must be kept in the individual's record and must show the individual's poverty level and the co-pay amount they may be charged.
+Determining eligibility can be completed over the phone or in the office.
+The completed eligibility form must be kept in the individual's record and must show their poverty level and the co-pay amount they may be charged.

 If eligibility is determined over the phone, the contractor is authorized to sign the form on the applicant's behalf using a digital ID or handwritten signature.